If you bring up the topic of low testosterone (commonly known as low T), you'll likely hear a wide range of theories and opinions.

 When testosterone dips

-Peaks and valleys are the norm when it comes to testosterone.
-Levels change several times a day; it's highest in the morning and lowest in the evening.
+Peaks and valleys are the norm when it comes to testosterone, according to RUSH urologist Jonathan Huang, MD.
+Levels change throughout the day; it's highest in the morning and lowest in the evening.
+Testosterone levels can also fluctuate with the seasons.

 Other medical conditions that can cause low T include the following: